-(g) In the event of any breach or threatened breach by a Receiving Party (or any of the Receiving Party’s agents, servants, subcontractors, principles, owners, affiliated persons or employees) of the covenants, agreements and/or conditions contained in this Section 2, the Disclosing Party shall be entitled to an injunction and/or other equitable remedy or remedies prohibiting such breach in addition to any other remedies available to the Disclosing Party in connection with such breach.
+(g) In the event of any breach or threatened breach by a Receiving Party (or any of the Receiving Party’s agents, servants, subcontractors, principles, owners, affiliated persons, or employees) of the covenants, agreements, and/or conditions contained in this Section 2, the Disclosing Party shall be entitled to an injunction and/or other equitable remedy or remedies prohibiting such breach in addition to any other remedies available to the Disclosing Party in connection with such breach.

-(h) The parties hereby acknowledge and agree that any Confidential Information disclosed to or obtained or ascertained by a Receiving Party is valuable, proprietary and unique to the Disclosing Party and that any disclosure thereof by a Receiving Party in breach of this Agreement shall result in irreparable harm to the Disclosing Party for which the Disclosing Party cannot be adequately compensated by monetary damages alone.
-The agreements, covenants and conditions contained in this Section 2 shall survive the expiration or any earlier termination of this Agreement.
-As used herein, the term “Receiving Party” and “Disclosing Party” shall be deemed to include, without limitation, the officers, directors, agents, servants and employees thereof.
+(h) The parties hereby acknowledge and agree that any Confidential Information disclosed to or obtained or ascertained by a Receiving Party is valuable, proprietary, and unique to the Disclosing Party and that any disclosure thereof by a Receiving Party in breach of this Agreement shall result in irreparable harm to the Disclosing Party for which the Disclosing Party cannot be adequately compensated by monetary damages alone.
+The agreements, covenants, and conditions contained in this Section 2 shall survive the expiration or any earlier termination of this Agreement.
+As used herein, the term “Receiving Party” and “Disclosing Party” shall be deemed to include, without limitation, the officers, directors, agents, servants, and employees thereof.

 (i) Nothing in this Agreement shall be nor shall the same be construed to be a limit on any statutory or common law rights that provide the Disclosing Party with broader protection than that provided in this Agreement.
 In any action brought to enforce this section of this Agreement, the prevailing party shall be entitled to recover from the other party all reasonable costs and expenses, including reasonable attorneys’ fees incurred in enforcing this Agreement.
 Further, nothing in this Section 2 is intended to prevent, restrict or preclude Licensor from using or sharing any of its information, know-how, techniques, processes, products, and expertise with any one or more third parties in any such ways or according to any such terms and conditions, as Licensor, in its sole discretion, should deem reasonable and/or appropriate.